-(3) Replacements of equipment with equipment of the same capacity and operating parameters do not require an amendment.
+(3) An owner is not required to amend a registration when replacing equipment with equipment of the same capacity and operating parameters.

 NR 856.22 Terminations.
-(1) Owners may terminate registration only when the withdrawal capacity of the water supply system or systems on one property or for a public water system is no longer at the level requiring registration under s.
+(1) An owner may terminate registration only when the withdrawal capacity of the water supply system or systems on one property or for a public water system is no longer at the level requiring registration under s.
 NR 856.11.